 Introduced at the FCCLA National Leadership Conference in 2016, this flash drive contains the FACTS Program Guide, which addresses these three essential topics in road safety:

 - People - to understand and promote your role as a driver or passenger and keep yourself and others safe

 - Vehicles - to understand vehicle safety and the role it plays in safety for you and others

 - Roads - to understand and promote your role on the road as well as the safety hazards you may encounter and how to avoid or react to them

-FCCLA offers national recognition to chapters that complete FCCLA FACTS projects.
+FCCLA offers state and national recognition to chapters that complete FCCLA FACTS projects.
 This honor includes cash awards and special recognition at the National Leadership Conference, online, and in Teen Times magazine.
 Chapters apply online for recognition for their hard work and innovative projects with the National FACTS Program Award Application.

 - High School Award - $1,000